juliaoh/fruitfulminds/README.md

 1. Presurvey refers to the survey taken by students before the curriculum, or pre-curriculum survey.

-2. Classes refer to actual classroom classes, not the computer science term class.
-Classes are uniquely identified by a combination of School, Semester, and Curriculum (e.g. Ascend Elementary, Fall 2013, 5th Grade Curriculum)
+2. Courses are uniquely identified by a combination of School, Semester, and Curriculum (e.g. Ascend Elementary, Fall 2013, 5th Grade Curriculum)

+3. Curriculum is also survey_template (5th grade curriculum is 5th grade survey_template)

+4. Curriculum has many sections, which have many questions

-3. Historical Data reporting ...
+5. Historical Data reporting ...

 Credit: Many parts of the code base has been contributed by a previous CS169 Group 25 from Fall 2012.